 If you choose to see a healthcare provider, s/he may ask about your medical history, your alcohol consumption, and your symptoms, especially as they relate to going cold turkey.
 Your honesty will help the provider take the best possible care of you.
 S/he may refer you to a substance abuse counselor or program to determine why and when your drinking became excessive and uncontrollable to develop a plan to combat your dependency.

 A myriad of services and resources are available to you.
 Your job may offer a confidential Employee Assistance Program (EAP) that aids its employees in finding the correct substance abuse services to fight their dependencies or addictions.
 Alcoholics Anonymous (AA) is another option to consider.
 If you wish, you may even go to a meeting in a different part of town so that you don't encounter any family, friends, or work associates along the way.
-Al-Anon/Alateen is a similar program for your family and teenagers.
+Al-Anon/Alateen is a similar program, but is geared towards your family and friends.

 Even though you want to stop drinking without any help, recovery from alcohol use is difficult and time-consuming — if not all-consuming — so taking advantage of resources and support available to you may significantly help with the day-by-day.
 Please check out these links for additional information on alcohol dependence and recovery: